ElMostafaIdrassi/pcpcrypto/README.md

 Each PCP-generated TPM key is persistent in regards to the PCP KSP : it has a name and persists through reboots.

 In order to achieve this persistence, the PCP KSP creates, for each PCP-generated TPM key, a corresponding file which contains all the information about the public and private parts of the key.
 For a key that applies to the current user `<username>`, this file resides in `C:\Users\<username>\AppData\Local\Microsoft\Crypto\PCPKSP\<SHA1DIGEST\`, has a name that is the `SHA-1 digest` of the key's name and the extension `PCPKEY`.
+For a key that applies to the local machine, this file resides in `C:\ProgramData\Microsoft\Crypto\PCPKSP\<SHA1DIGEST\`, has a name that is the
+`SHA-1 digest` of the key's name and the extension `PCPKEY`.

 This gives the PCP KSP the ability to actually load the key into the TPM's volatile memory at each `NCryptOpenKey` and unload it at each `NCryptFreeObject`, in the manner of a `TPM2-TSS-ENGINE` encrypted blob file.

 Therefore, PCP KSP keys are not persistent in regards to the TPM chip itself.
 They are merely transient keys that are created inside of the TPM using `NCryptCreatePersistedKey` and exported immediately into the aforementioned PCP file when `NCryptFinalizeKey` is called.
 These PCP files will then allow the PCP KSP to reload the key into TPM's volatile memory whenever needed.

 ## Known Limitations